-Yes – I said it: failure is the social sector’s F-word.
+Failure is a tough thing to bring up in the social sector.
+It is our F-word.
 We don’t talk about it or learn from it.
-I never realized how strange this was until I went to business school and failure was considered a badge of honor.
-There were venture capitalist firms that wouldn’t consider entrepreneur’s ideas unless they had a track record of failure.
+I never realized how strange this was until I went to business school, where failure was considered almost a badge of honor.
+I learned there were venture capitalist firms that wouldn’t consider entrepreneurs’ ideas unless they had a track record of failure.
 Why?
 Because they knew that an entrepreneur with past failures had grit and knew how to learn from their mistakes.
 In my opinion, this fear of failure is holding the social sector back from greater success.
 Failures ultimately shape future successes.
 So, what is the secret to achieving this mindset?

-Third, we need to share our failures liberally to learn from them and then transform them into future successes.
-After working with countless changemakers and as a serial social entrepreneur myself, I have learned three invaluable lessons in failure:
+Third, we need to share our failures liberally to learn from them and then transform them.
+They are the building blocks of future collective success.

-Finally, we need to start a culture shift in the social space to get comfortable with failure and understand that failure is often just the first step toward insights, impact and real learning.
+Finally, we need to start a culture shift in the social space to get comfortable with failure and understand that failure is often just the first step toward insight, impact and continuous improvement.
 Here are some quick tips on how to start this in your organization:

-- Embed in culture: look at your values to ensure you are stimulating new ideas and alternative viewpoints.
+- Embed in culture: Look at your values to ensure you are encouraging employees to share new ideas and alternative viewpoints.